KaiLabs/Young-Money/README.md

 ### Installing

-* Clone the project onto your desired location
+Clone the project onto your desired location

-* Navigate into that directory
+Navigate into that directory
 ```
 cd Young-Money
 ```

-Run
+To download and install the necessary gems for this project (listed in the Gemfile),
 ```
 bundle install
 ```
-to download and install the necessary gems for this project (listed in the Gemfile).

-Run
+To run the necessary database migrations done,
 ```
 rake db:migrate
 ```
-to get the necessary database migrations done.

-Run
+To run locally,
 ```
 rails server
 ```

 and the project will be live at http://localhost:3000/!

 ## Deployment